Welcome to Hertfordshire Walker

 Lilley bridleway 20 continuing across open fields, mentioned in point 2

-3: At the bridleway crossing head S on Lilley bridleway 9 for 690m until you reach woodland on your left.
-Continue for another 120m ignoring a track on your left and looking out for a bridleway cutting through the woods on your left (location - https://w3w.co/glorious.heartless.brass).
+3: At the bridleway crossing head S on Lilley bridleway 9 for 690m until you reach woodland on the left.
+Continue for another 120m ignoring a track on the left and continuing until you reach a bridleway cutting through the woods on the left (location - https://w3w.co/glorious.heartless.brass).

 The unmarked Lilley bridleway 21 on the left, mentioned in point 3 above Image by Hertfordshire Walker released via Creative Commons BY-NC-SA 4.0